jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

     (c) promissory notes and bills of exchange,—
   - **name** , in relation to a registered person, includes— (a) the name (if any) specified by the registered person as a trading name in the person's application for registration under this Act; or
-    (b) any trading name subsequently notified to the Commissioner under section 53(2) as the name the registered person wishes to use for the purpose of issuing or creating tax invoices and credit or debit notes under this Act
+    (b) any trading name subsequently notified to the Commissioner under section 53(2) as the name the registered person wishes to use for the purpose of issuing or creating taxable supply information and supply correction information under this Act
   - **new fine metal** means any fine metal which has been refined into fine metal by a refiner of fine metal
   - **New Zealand** means New Zealand as defined in section YA 1 of the Income Tax Act 2007
   - **non-fungible token** means a cryptoasset that contains unique distinguishing identification codes or metadata